brillout/handli/readme.md

 ### Does it handle errors on Node.js?

 No.
-Handli only handles the network when run in the browser.
+Handli handles the network only in the browser.

 ### What about Universal/Isomorphic/SSR?